Liang-yc/IntegralThreshold/README.md

 # IntegralThreshold
 Adaptive Thresholding Using the Integral Image.

-Based on https://github.com/phryniszak/AdaptiveIntegralThresholding Converted to Python.
+Based on https://github.com/phryniszak/AdaptiveIntegralThresholding Converted to Python.</br>
-For more details, please read this papaer [Adaptive Thresholding Using the Integral Image](https://www.researchgate.net/publication/220494200_Adaptive_Thresholding_using_the_Integral_Image).
+For more details, please read this papaer [Adaptive Thresholding Using the Integral Image](https://www.researchgate.net/publication/220494200_Adaptive_Thresholding_using_the_Integral_Image).</br>

 This method can preserve more image details as the table shows.
 <table>